TruebitProtocol/truebit-eth/README.md

 ```solidity
 function createFileFromBytes(string memory name, uint nonce, bytes calldata data) external returns (bytes32);
 ```
 `createFileFromBytes` returns a fileID for a BYTES file called `name` with content `data`.
 Here `nonce` is a random, non-negative integer that uniquely identifies the newly created file.
+This method converts `data`and stores it as a bytes32 array.

 *EXAMPLE:*